dataminer-site/dataminer-site.github.io/docs/archive/0.6/guides/python/polars.md

 # Polars to DuckDB
 To convert from Polars to DuckDB, first save Polars results into an Arrow table using the `to_arrow` function.
-Then include that Arrow Table in the `FROM` clause of a DuckDB query.
+Then include that Arrow Table in the `FROM` clause of a DataMiner query.
 This example was based on the Polars Readme.

 As a note, Pandas is not required as a first step prior to using Polars, but was helpful for generating example data to reuse in the second example below.